vihong/vihong/README.md

 ### Hi there, I'm Vi! 👋

-Frontend developer with a focus in the React ecosystem (React.JS and React.Native)
+Frontend developer enthused about the React ecosystem (React.JS and React.Native)

-React, Typescript, Apollo, Node.JS, GraphQL
+React, Typescript, Apollo, Node.JS, GraphQL, Testing

+I'm obsessed with clean code, best pratices, coffee and smash bros.

 <!--
 **vihong/vihong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.